renuo/applications-setup-guide/ruby_on_rails/configure_ci.md

 branches in Github will be automatically deployed to the related server.

 It's time to create some first Pull Requests with some improvements.

+**Don't forget to go back to the github settings and add the CI to the required checks!**